Adds variable labels and value labels to a data frame based on a metadata

 Logical; if

-, attempts to coerce column data types to match those implied by the metadata.
+TRUE, attempts to coerce column data types to match those implied by the metadata.
 (Note: currently not fully implemented.)

 Value

-A `tibble` with the same data as data
+A `tibble` with the same data as data, but with added attributes:

-- Variable labels (via the label
+- Variable labels (via the label attribute)

-- Value labels (as a haven::labelled
+- Value labels (as a haven::labelled class, if applicable)

 Details

-The function first checks the structure of the metadata
+The function first checks the structure of the metadata using an internal helper.

-Then, for each variable listed in metadata
+Then, for each variable listed in metadata, it:

-- Adds a label using the label
+- Adds a label using the label attribute

-- Converts values to labelled vectors using haven::labelled()
+- Converts values to labelled vectors using haven::labelled() if a valueset is provided

 If value labels are present, the function tries to align data types between the data and the valueset (e.g., converting character codes to integers if necessary).